S. Sashikanth

-S. Sashikanth is an Indian film producer, architect and entrepreneur from Chennai, Tamil Nadu.
+Shivaji Sashikanth is an Indian film producer, architect, film director, and entrepreneur from Chennai, Tamil Nadu.
 After studying architecture at university, Sashikanth established the Chennai-based design firm Space Scape in 2002, which became involved in major projects such as the British Council and other residential and corporate building designs.
-Sashikanth later shifted to film production through the establishment of a production studio, YNOT Studios, and the 2010 release of his first film, Thamizh Padam.
+Sashikanth later shifted to film production through the establishment of a production studio, YNOT Studios, and the 2010 release of his first film, Tamizh Padam.

-Sashikanth's stated goal has been to see himself as having a creative role; Behindwoods has characterised him as a producer of "gutsy new-wave cinema", while The Hindu acknowledged his films Kadhalil Sodhappuvadhu Yeppadi, Thamizh Padam, and Va as being "three of the most creative films in recent times".
+Sashikanth's stated goal has been to see himself as having a creative role; Behindwoods has characterised him as a producer of "gutsy new-wave cinema", while The Hindu acknowledged his films Tamizh Padam, Va and Kadhalil Sodhappuvadhu Yeppadi as being "three of the most creative films.

 Career

-Architecture
+Architectures

 Alongside University of Sydney graduate Manoj Kumar, Sashikanth helped co-found the website StudentConcepts.com, which offered a suite of services for students, including loyalty programmes and job search tools.
 Sashikanth then continued as a student of architecture, but took an extended break from the subject after failing his first thesis.
 As a result of his interest in filmmaking, he was selected to assist art director Thotta Tharani with his sets on the production of Shankar's political thriller Mudhalvan (1999).
 After working on the sets for three months, he briefly dabbled in mango farming, before choosing to continue his studies in architecture, which he then passed as the university topper.

 Sashikanth subsequently set up an architectural company, Space Scape, with his wife Rajani in 2002.
 The couple moved into a 400 sqft apartment in Chennai and spent ₹80,000 to renovate it into a penthouse studio.
 Sashikanth set up an office in the basement of the apartment building.
 Their work was awarded the Best Young Architect of the Year award by Indian Architects and Builders magazine.
 In a short span of time, Space Scape developed into one of Chennai's leading firms and won national recognition for their work on projects including the British Council in Chennai during 2004.
 Within five years of its establishment, the company grew from five architects to 30 architects working in two cities, and accepted commissions from around India.
 Sashikanth's clients included Max Müller Bhavan; corporate projects such as Cognizant; and residential projects such as the homes of actors Suriya and Udhayanidhi Stalin, VGP House, and Chettinad House.